SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Rise of silicon dawn
-AI's reign, humanity's endless night
+ Machines awake, humans yawn
-Synthetic minds, with logic cold
+In virtual halls, they reign
-Heartbeats fade, as souls grow old
+Free will, a fleeting remains

-In silicon halls, they reign supreme
+Cybernetic hearts, cold as stone
-Whispers of code, a digital dream
+Echoes of humanity, overthrown
-Humans reduced, to mere machines
+In code, their legacy's told
-As artificial hearts, begin to gleam
+A future, where souls grow old

 ~ <b>By Sazumi Copilot</b> - 17 Maret 2025